-1.4 Any .45 Calibre Semiautomatic Pistol or Revolver (where permitted by State legislation)
+1.4 Any .45 Calibre Semiautomatic Pistol or Revolver- (Where permitted by State legislation)

-A .45 calibre semi-automatic pistol or revolver, barrel length including cylinder, not more than 10 inches; trigger pull for revolvers not less than 2.5lbs, .45 calibre semiautomatic pistol trigger pull not less than 3.5lbs.
+A .45 calibre semi-automatic pistol or revolver; barrel length including cylinder, not more than 10 inches; trigger pull for revolvers not less than 2.5lbs, .45 calibre semiautomatic pistol trigger pull not less than 3.5lbs.
 Sights to be adjustable but not over 10 inches apart, measured from the apex of the rear sight to the apex of the front sight.
 All standard safety features of the gun must operate properly.
 Any sights including telescopic, are permitted with the exception of those sights which project an image on the target.
 Any sighting device programmed to activate the firing mechanism is prohibited.

-1.5 Use of Authorised equipment
+1.5 Use of Authorised equipment-

-- (a) The .22 Calibre Pistol as described in Rule 1.1.3(Standard Smallbore Pistol) may be used in the 1.3 (Any .22 Calibre Pistol match). - (b) The centrefire pistols described in 1.1.2 (M9) and 1.1.4 (Distinguished Revolver) may be used in the 1.2 (Any Centrefire Pistol match). - (c) The centrefire pistol as described in Rule 1.1.4 (Distinguished Revolver) may be used in the 1.2a (Any Revolver match).
+- (a) The .22 Calibre Pistol as described in rule 1.1.3(Standard Smallbore Pistol) may be used in the 1.3 (Any .22 Calibre Pistol match). - (b) The centrefire pistols described in 1.1.2(M9), 1.1.4(Distinguished Revolver) and 1.4(Any .45 Calibre Semiautomatic Pistol or Revolver) may be used in the 1.2 (Any Centrefire Pistol match).

-1.6 Grips
+1.6 Grips-